The Descent: Reception

 Since its release, The Descent has been regarded as one of the best horror films of the 2000s.
 In the early 2010s, Time Out conducted a poll with several authors, directors, actors and critics who have worked within the horror genre to vote for their top horror films; The Descent placed at number 39 on their top 100 list.

 The 2013 Tomb Raider reboot, and the depiction of its main character, Lara Croft, were inspired in part by The Descent.

 Home media

-The Descent was released on DVD and Blu-ray on 26 December 2006.
+The Descent was released on DVD in the United Kingdom on 20 March 2006.
+It was released in the United States on DVD and Blu-ray on 26 December 2006.
 The discs contain both the unaltered UK release and the edited US theatrical cut, the former being advertised as an "unrated" version.

 Sequel

 A sequel to The Descent was filmed at Ealing Studios in London during 2008 and was released on 2 December 2009 in the UK.